 Another reason could be cookies.
 Yes! this might sound strange but if your request headers do not contain cookies then you will get banned from the website.
-Websites like Instagram, Facebook, Twitter, etc ban the IP if cookies are absent in the headers.
+Websites like Instagram, Facebook, Twitter, etc. ban the IP if cookies are absent in the headers.

-To scrape such websites you need a chrome instance where you can load these websites and then scrape once they have loaded every component.
+To scrape such websites you need a Chrome instance where you can load these websites and then scrape once they have loaded every component.
 You can use Selenium and Puppeteer to load websites on the cloud and then scrape it.

-The challenging part is to scale the scraper.
+The difficult part is to scale the scraper.
 Let’s say you want to scrape websites like Myntra then you will require multiple instances to scrape multiple pages at a time.
 This process is quite expensive and requires a lot of time to set up.
 Along with this, you need rotating proxies to prevent IP bans.

 Change in Website Layout